9 Tactics From Winning Brands to Stay Top-Of-Mind Today

 - Ralph Lauren pledged $10 million through the Ralph Lauren Corporate Foundation.
 They also collaborated with US manufacturing partners to produce thousands of masks and gowns.

-Engaging customers in the right way
+Engaging customers in the right way when marketing during COVID-19

 More stats from the GlobalWebIndex reveal that 43% of consumers find it reassuring to hear from the brands they know and trust.
 In particular, 56% are “pleased to hear about brands taking actions like making donations of goods and services.”